June 13, 2025

 If you’ve ever felt buried under receipts or dreaded filling out expense reports, you should know about Expensify.
 While it’s not perfect, it’s pretty darn close to making expense tracking painless.

 The first thing that stood out to me in the reviews is the SmartScan technology.
 Users can just take a picture of their receipt with the mobile app or email it directly to receipts@expensify.com, and it handles the rest.
-It pulls out all the details—amounts, dates, vendors—you name it.
+It pulls out all the details — amounts, dates, vendors — you name it.
 You don’t even need to think about organizing receipts because Expensify automatically matches them to your credit card transactions.
 Seriously, it’s like having an assistant who never sleeps.

 Another feature that gets a lot of appreciation is the rule-setting function.
 It can auto-fill repetitive fields, which users say saves a lot of time during expense entry.
 The mobile app also gets strong praise.
-Reviewers mention being able to snap receipts, track mileage, and manage reports directly from their phones—no need to wait until they're back at a desk to log expenses.
+Reviewers mention being able to snap receipts, track mileage, and manage reports directly from their phones — no need to wait until they're back at a desk to log expenses.

 There’s also some confusion around the difference between reports and individual expenses.
 I noticed feedback from new users who found the structure a bit unclear at first, which made it harder to manage submissions efficiently.

 SmartScan’s speed occasionally comes up as a pain point too.
 A few reviewers mention it can lag when they’re trying to upload receipts quickly.
-On top of that, the file size limit for uploads can be frustrating—larger receipts sometimes need to be resized or reformatted just to get them into the system.

 “I wrote back and forth with the Expensify concierge for over a week because they were billing me double.
 I sent in the bank receipts and showed them the problems, and they continued to double-bill me.
 Finally, I had to delete my account.
 This company doesn't think twice about stealing from its customers.”